Vilma Santos

-Her career as an actress has spanned more than five decades, beginning when she debuted as a child actress in the 1963 film Trudis Liit, for which she won her first FAMAS Award (Best Child Performer).
-She won the FAMAS Award for Best Actress for her dual role in Dama de Noche (1972).
-She has portrayed the superhero Darna in four films beginning with Lipad, Darna, Lipad!
-(1973).
-Santos produced Pagputi ng Uwak, Pag-itim ng Tagak (1978), which won both the FAMAS Award for Best Picture and the Gawad Urian for Best Film.
-In local media, she has been referred to as "Star for All Seasons" for the varied genres of her films and holds the titles of Grand Slam Queen, Queen of Queens, and the Longest Reigning Box Office Queen of Philippine Cinema.
-She was hailed as the enduring Grand Dame of the Philippine Film Industry by a foreign critic at the 2013 Toronto International Film Festival, the first Filipina actress to be bestowed such a tile.

-Santos is also a prominent politician, and had served as governor of Batangas for three consecutive terms and as mayor of Lipa for also three consecutive terms.
-She was elected as the Representative for the Lone District of Lipa, Batangas in 2016.
-She was encouraged by various political parties to run for the Senate in 2019, but refused to do so.
+Rosa Vilma Tuazon Santos (born November 3, 1953) is a Filipino actress and politician.
+Known for her versatile work on screen, she began her career as a child actress in the 1960s and was one of the biggest box-office draw from the 1970s to early 1980s.
+Her accolades include a Dhaka International Film Festival Award, thirteen FAMAS Awards, eleven Gawad Urian, and five Luna Awards.
+Santos served as the Mayor of Lipa from 1998 to 2007, then as Governor of Batangas in 23rd and 25th congress.
+She also served as the representative for Batangas' 6th district from 2016 to 2022, and as the House Deputy Speaker from 2019 to 2022.

 Acting career

-Vilma Santos is widely considered as the most lastingly successful Filipino film and television actress of all time.
-She was adjudged as the greatest movie actress of the Philippines for the years 2000 to 2020 by the Philippine Entertainment Portal for her continued portrayal of a wide range of award-winning roles as well as for being a consistent box-office draw despite being in the industry for nearly six decades.
-Vilma's venture into politics made her semi-retire from showbusiness in the late 1990's yet she still emerged as the actress with the most number of local best actress awards so far in the 21st century.
+Vilma Santos is widely considered the most lastingly successful Filipino film and television actress of all time.
+She was adjudged the greatest movie actress of the Philippines for the years 2000 to 2020 by the Philippine Entertainment Portal for her continued portrayal of a wide range of award-winning roles as well as for being a consistent box-office draw despite being in the industry for nearly six decades.
+Vilma's venture into politics made her semi-retire from showbusiness in the late 1990's yet she still emerged as the actress with the most number of best actress awards so far in the 21st century.

 She started her acting career when one of her uncles, who was a cameraman at Sampaguita Pictures, convinced her to try out for the movies.
 Initially, Sampaguita Pictures had planned a child star role for her in Anak, Ang Iyong Ina (1963).
 When Santos was in the studio, she noticed a long line of little girls.
 Thinking that that line was the line for her audition, she decided to queue in.
 The long line turned out to be for an audition for Sampaguita Pictures' offering Trudis Liit (Little Trudis).

 When it was her turn to audition, she was asked by the panel to sing, dance and cry on cue.
 She got the part of "Trudis Liit" for which she received the FAMAS Awards Best Child Performer award for 1963.

 She was cast in Sa Bawat Pintig ng Puso (1964), Maria Cecilia (1965), Kasalanan Kaya?
 (1968), Iginuhit ng Tadhana (1965) and later in its sequel Pinagbuklod ng Langit (1969).